 Cat Furniture: Hammock bunk beds

 Got more than one cat?
 Then why not make these ingenious bunk bed hammocks so they can have their own space but still be together?
 This bunk bed set consists of a simple wooden frame that doubles as scratching posts, and roomy fabric hammocks suspended on ropes.
 It’s almost like a cat condo.
 Either way it’s some super cool cat furniture.
 And you can add some decorative knots—our video tutorial shows you how.
 These hammocks are simple to make, elegant and give your cats all the space they need for snoozing.

 Don’t make your furry friend settle for a boring plastic feeding bowl.
 Give her something special with this stylish mosaic-tiled cat bowl holder.
 Made from lightweight bamboo that’s easy to work with, and an easy wipe-clean tiled surface, this beautiful bowl holder can be made to measure for your cat’s favorite dishes.
 Although there are no specific instructions, this would be a quick and simple make, even for a beginner.
 Take a look at our guide to working with mosaic tiling sheets.

 Cat Furniture: Cat Bed From an Old Sweater

 We bet your feline friend loves to curl up on your sweaters, right?
-Well, reclaim your favorite tops by creating a sweater bed for your cat!
+That makes this the best cat bed for them.
+Reclaim your favorite tops by creating a sweater bed for your cat!
 This ingenious homemade cat bed is quick and simple to create—use an old sweater you no longer wear or check out a local thrift shop for a little upcycling.
-And best of all, you don't need to be an expert in sewing either!
-This video shows you how it's done.
+And best of all, you don’t need to be an expert in sewing either!
+This video shows you how it’s done.

 Cat Furniture: Cat Tree Made From Natural Materials